MU-Data-Science/EVA/README.md

     $ screen -ls

 ## Running variant analysis on a cluster of CloudLab nodes
+1. Setup an n-node cluster on CloudLab, following the setup steps described [here](cluster_config)

 ***🚧 💻 Under active development 💻 🚧***